CartoDB/carto-selfhosted/README.md

 - [Enable BigQuery OAuth connections](#enable-bigquery-oauth-connections)

 > :warning: Anytime you edit the `customer.env` file to change the CARTO configuration you will need to run the `install.sh` script to updathe the `.env` file used by Docker compose

+#### Custom Service Account

+CARTO deploys a dedicated infrastructure for every self hosted installation, including a Service Account key that is required to use some of the services deployed.

+If you prefer using your own GCP Service Account, please do the following prior to the Self Hosted installation:
+1. Create a dedicated Service Account for the CARTO Self Hosted.
+2. Contact CARTO support team and provide them the service account email.

 #### External Database